Hair Light -senior portrait example

 • You need a large light source or multiple light sources, bright, wide, and close to you to avoid harsh shadows.

-• And you need lightbulbs that will make you look alive, are bright, and dimmable!
+• And you need lightbulbs that will make you look alive, that are also bright, and dimmable!

 I’m available to help you set up your webcam in your home or office, or help you build a studio for frequent shooting.